lukaszciukaj/observability-for-legacy-environments/README.md

 This repo contains a collection of reference architectures, integration patterns, and practical frameworks focused on bringing modern observability to legacy, industrial, and operational technology (OT) environments.

-This repository explores how open standards such as OpenTelemetry, Prometheus, MQTT, and OPC UA can help organizations improve visibility into systems that were never originally designed for cloud-native observability.
+This repository explores how open standards such as OpenTelemetry, Prometheus, MQTT can help organizations improve visibility into systems that were never originally designed for cloud-native observability.

 ---